 Ask for Help

 It is essential that you find help from someone you can rely upon on a regular basis.
-If family members aren’t willing to assist with your caregiving duties, perhaps they would be interested in running errands for you or provide light housekeeping assistance.
+If family members aren’t willing to assist with your caregiving duties, perhaps they would be interested in running errands for you or providing light housekeeping assistance.

 Hire a Professional Caregiver